jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 #### Step 1.
 Add to exclude list if needed

-When the Generate Collider button is pressed the system will process all bones on the avatar generating colliders for any bone that has vertices assoicated with it.
+When the Generate Collider button is pressed the system will process all bones on the avatar generating colliders for any bone that has vertices associated with it.
 In some instances you might not want colliders on a specific bone or the colliders being generated are incorrect so you will be adding colliders to them manually after generation.
 In these cases you will want to add the bone to the **Exclude Transform** List.